Highpoint2000/TEFLoggerApp/README.md

 - URDS Mapviewer can be start under URDS Options [Download Tutorial](https://github.com/Highpoint2000/TEFLoggerApp/blob/main/Tutorials/TEF_Logger_tutorial_for_URDS_MAP_function_english.pdf)
 - If multiple stations with the same PI code are found on a frequency, this is displayed in the upper status bar with a +N number of alternative stations.
 Clicking on it allows you to select the correct station.
 All parameters, including the map view, are updated.
 - The corresponding station ID can be displayed via the menu.
 A pencil symbol is located behind the number, which allows you to change the ID directly.
 The information about the current reception is then updated.
-- tutorial für the new Live MAPVIEWER from Version 5.0 can be download [here](https://github.com/Highpoint2000/TEFLoggerApp/blob/main/Tutorials/TEF_Logger_tutorial_for_LIVE_MAP_function_english.pdf)

 ## History: